 Sign up or log in to IFTTT first.
 When you get to the Dashboard, click “Create” at the top of the screen, then click the blue “this” on the following page.
 You should see a group of icons like so.

-Look through that list and click the Google Reader icon to get to step 2.
+Look through that list and click the Feedly icon to get to step 2.

-This is why we placed all the RSS subscriptions into a single folder earlier in the post.
-Type the name of the folder from Google Reader into the box and click “Create Trigger,” then click “that” on the next step.
+This is why we placed all the RSS subscriptions into a single category earlier in the post.
+Select the name of the category you placed all your RSS subscriptions into and click “Create Trigger,” then click “that” on the next step.

 You’ll see another group of icons much like you did earlier.
 This time, select the icon for Buffer.

 Click the box on the left for “Add to Buffer.”

 In this step, you can tweak how your tweets will be constructed when they’re sent to Buffer.
 The default option shown pulls the post title from the blog, then pulls the related link to that post.

 You can add a hashtag here as well, but keep in mind this hashtag will be applied to every tweet scheduled with this automation.